heywoodlh/shodan-scanner/README.md

 #### File description:
-- auth.py: Contains configuration information for Shodan's API key and Slack's API key and channel information.
-All scripts depend on this file being configured correctly in order to work.

-- hostcheck.sh: Script that will search Shodan for any information posted on hosts specified in hosts.txt file and will send any relevant information to Slack channel specified in auth.py (requires auth.py to be configured for Shodan/Slack integrations).
+- hostcheck.sh: Script that will search Shodan for any information posted on hosts specified in hosts.txt file and will send any relevant information to Slack channel specified in slack-notify.py (requires files shodan and slack-notify.py to be configured for Shodan/Slack integrations).
 This script uses the "shodan" file in this repository to do searches for the hosts using Shodan's API.
 It also uses hosts.txt to know which hosts to scan.
-Lastly, this script also uses slack-notify.py to send notifications to Slack using the API key and channel specified in auth.pyi.
+Lastly, this script also uses slack-notify.py to send notifications to Slack using the API key and channel specified in slack-notify.py.
 See below for usage details.

 - hosts.txt: File that contains desired hosts for hostcheck.sh.
 IP addresses or hostnames are compatible but will need to be separated line by line in order for the hostcheck.sh script to parse it correctly.